robertdp/purescript-resourcet/README.md

 # ResourceT: Safe allocation and freeing of resources

 `ResourceT` is a monad transformer that creates a region of code where you can safely allocate resources.
-These resources can then be freed manually on demand, or automatically at when either execution reaches the end of the region or an unrecovered error occurs within the region.
+These resources can then be freed manually on demand, or automatically when execution reaches the end of the region or when an unrecovered error occurs within the region.

 ## Is this like `Aff.bracket`?